michaelthane/sketchy-assignment/README.md

 4. Users can have multiple records in subscription table. (i.e user_id = 237187)
 5. During EDA, seeing that updated_at is the timestamp
 6. Some "FREE_TRIAL" rows go backwards in time
+7. "number of paid subscribers enrolled in each school" implies that if a user pays more than once, they only count as one paying subscriber.

 ### Deliverables
 1. Report of number of students enrolled in each university per year and if they are paying or not.